gumdropsteve/blog/docs/programming.md

 ## 2025

+#### Verifying OnChain NFT Metadata with Foundry
+How to Extract NFT Images with Foundry ([Link](https://warobson.medium.com/verifying-onchain-nft-metadata-with-foundry-3a9cbce2a879))

 #### How to Switch to Solana Devnet in Phantom Wallet
 Simple Step by Step Guide for Developers ([Link](https://medium.com/future-vision/how-to-switch-to-solana-devnet-in-phantom-wallet-c1515625d78e))